 Some new margarines are processed further so that they have less trans fatty acids.

-Again, the amount of cis polyunsaturated fat in mother's milk is a massive five times higher than that from the cow; it's brain food.
+Again the amount of cis polyunsaturated fat in mother's milk is a massive five times higher than that from the cow; it is brain food.

-The monos are found in the oil rich fruits, especially our humble olive and the avocado.
+The monounsaturated fats are found in the oil rich fruits, especially our humble olive and the avocado.

 Notice that olive oil nutrition, and avocado, is 74 percent monounsaturated fatty acids, which is much higher than the others.